Formal Evening Weddings

 usually have a train for which the long skirt of a tailcoat

-is the perfect compliment.
+is the perfect complement.

 Needless to say, these types of weddings are extremely rare